-Statues like this chess-playing horse are designed and crafted at great expense and situated around the city some weeks earlier.
+Statues like these chess-playing horse are designed and crafted at great expense, and are situated around the city some weeks earlier.

 Often standing six or eight stories high against the buildings, the detail and craftsmanship of each Hoguera reflects the fierce competition to be the winning statue – which is NOT burned, but gains a place in the Hogueros museum.

-These magnificent bonfires require considerable fund raising and this is done by local associations or “commissions” that represent a particular locale within the city – in Alicante there are about 86 commissions.
-The members or Fogueros host all sorts of fund-raising events during the year.
+These magnificent bonfires require considerable fund raising.
+This is done by local associations or “commissions” that represent a particular locale within the city.
+In Alicante there are about 86 commissions.
+To fund their construictions, the members or Fogueros host all sorts of fund-raising events during the year.

 Many announce their Foguera in beautiful illuminations strung across the plaza or street junction.

 Some of the statues are smaller but all have great detail within.

 …while others are as tall as the buildings beside which they sit.